 The recognition and valuation bases for internal capital projections are the same as those used for regulatory solvency reporting and are consistent with the best-estimate assumptions and parameters used for the Business Plan best estimate financial forecasts, among others the yearly updated Macro Economic Scenario.
+Expected regulatory developments (like a decrease in Ultimate Forward Rate level) are included in the Capital projections.

-The Actuarial Function is to confirm that the base-case and projected technical provisions represent a true and fair view of future liabilities.
-The Actuarial Function also provides input concerning the risks arising from the calculation of technical provisions.
+The Actuarial Function Holder is to confirm that the base-case and projected technical provisions represent a true and fair view of future liabilities.
+The Actuarial Function Holder also provides input concerning the risks arising from the calculation of technical provisions.

-Regulatory solvency is at the heart of ORSA: NN Leven must ensure that it is able to meet the regulatory required solvency ratio at all times.
+Regulatory solvency is at the heart of the ORSA: NN Leven must ensure that it is able to meet the regulatory required solvency ratio at all times.
 In addition, NN Leven assesses: